Klarp/Accela/README.md

 # Accela

-Accela is a new osu! and moderation bot
+Accela is a osu! and moderation bot

-We are currently in beta but have functional and neat osu! related commands.
 Accela strives to become a simple and elegant looking osu! bot which only shows the user the most important information.

 ## Installation